We Were There

 I was still carrying a lot.

 As I spoke with people I had not seen in two decades, something inside my body reacted immediately.
-It was almost physical.
+It wasn’t just a thought or a memory.
+It was physical.
+A tightening.
+A pulling back.
+A kind of instinctive resistance that I couldn’t override.

 These were relationships built on putting on faces for whoever was standing in front of you.
-You learned to read the room, to become whatever version of yourself was most useful in that moment.
+You learned to read the room quickly, to adjust, to become whatever version of yourself was most useful in that moment.
+Charm here.
+Authority there.
+Agreement when needed.
+Performance as a baseline.

 And when I was young, I absorbed that.